nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `view food DATE/MONTH/YEAR (dd/MM/yyyy)`

-For example, if you would like to view your food on 22/10/2020, you may key in `view food 22/10/2020`.
+For example, if you would like to view your food entries on 22/10/2020, you may key in `view food 22/10/2020`.
 The expected outcome should be similar to below:

 ```
 Here is the list of your food: